deep-spin/qaware-decode/README.md

 ```

 Performing quality-aware decoding is as simple as passing the n-best hypothesis list to the `qaware-decode` package.
-For examplo, to apply MBR with COMET on a n-best list extracted with fairseq
+For examplo, to apply MBR with COMET on an n-best list extracted with fairseq

 ```bash
 fairseq-generate ... --nbest $nbest | grep ^H | cut -c 3- | sort -n | cut -f3- > $hyps
 qaware-mbr $hyps --src $src -n $nbest > -decode.txt
 ```

-## Minimum Bayes Risk (MBR) decoding
+## Minimum Bayes Risk (MBR)

 To perform MBR, we provide the `qaware-mbr` command.
 You can specify the metric to perform with the `--metric` option.